feluxe/cmdinter/README.md

 ### Status

-Status flags that can be used as `return_msg` prefix.
+Status flags that can be used as `summary` prefix.

 ```python
 class Status(object):